cloudlinux/imunify360-doc-test/docs/installation/README.md

 ### SELinux support

 If SELinux (Security-Enhanced Linux) is enabled on your server, you should install the Imunify360 SELinux policy module.
+You can check SELinux status by `sestatus` command.
 Policy is shipped with Imunify360 package and is located in the <span class="notranslate">`/opt/alt/python35/share/imunify360/imunify360.te`</span>

 To apply it, run the following commands: